p0mvn/swaprouter-workshop/README.md

 ## What Is This

 A contract that allows to swap an **exact** amount of tokens for a **minimum** of another token, similar to swapping a token on the trade screen GUI.
 While anyone can trade, only the contract owner can pre-define a swap route.
-Most importantly, traders are able to specify the **maximum price impact percentage** to avoid having large trades resulting in significant price fluctuations.
+Most importantly, traders are able to specify the **maximum slippage percentage** to avoid having large trades resulting in significant price fluctuations.

 ## Why Do We Need This